Routine Charts For Kids PDF (ages 2-10)

 Instant digital download (nothing will be shipped).

-This chart works best with Velcro stickers.
+Many of our charts also use Velcro stickers.
 And this is the icing on the cake.
 Attach one side of the Velcro sticker to the task card, and one side to the chart.
 Ensure that you don't mix up the sides. (i.e., the "hook" side should be on the chart, and the "furry" side on the cards.)
 Now you can move the cards around at your leisure.
 (Plus it's SUPER fun for kids).